saihgupr/HomeAssistantVersionControlBeta/homeassistant-version-control/README.md

 ## Installation

+> [!IMPORTANT]
+> 1. **Existing Git Repos:** If you already have a `.git` folder in your `/config` directory, **back it up first**.
+The add-on will use your existing repository but may conflict with your workflow through auto-commits and automatic merging of old history. **For best results, delete the existing `.git` folder** and let the add-on create a fresh repository.
+> 2. **Backup Strategy:** While this add-on provides excellent version control, **do not rely on it as your sole backup method**.
+Always maintain external backups (e.g., Google Drive, Samba) of your Home Assistant instance.

 There are two ways to install Home Assistant Version Control: as a Home Assistant add-on or as a standalone Docker container.

 ### 1. Home Assistant Add-on (Recommended for most users)